Intelligent Tax & Accountancy Services

 Budgets tend to be for next year ahead and are what you assess your business against.
 To help you prepare them we learn why you are doing the exercise and what it is going to be used for.
 Then the budget is based on that.
 For example:

-To control the business – to manage the business, to benchmark to review your performance against and anticipation of cash flow holes.
+• To control the business – to manage the business, to benchmark to review your performance against and anticipation of cash flow holes.

-To manage growth – if for example turnover was projected to triple in 6 months’ time you need a team, materials and equipment to manage that growth and work out how you are going to pay to do that.
+• To manage growth – if for example turnover was projected to triple in 6 months’ time you need a team, materials and equipment to manage that growth and work out how you are going to pay to do that.

-Then you can start to develop a strategy to implement what you want to achieve, you may start by accelerating income and delaying expenditure.
+Once you have a budget you can start to develop a strategy to implement what you want to achieve, you may start by accelerating income and delaying expenditure.
 Can you fund any gap out of internal resources?
 You could look to change terms of business that you deal on or you may decide that you need to go externally to raise funds.

 Forecasts are longer range and not quite as detailed or as accurate as a budget although the level of detail depends on what you want.
 The aim of a forecast is to project forward to see what the business will look like in a few years’ time.
 It is more of a big picture.
 The same criteria as for a budget will generally be considered but over a longer term.
 The longer time period means that there is more variability in it.
 A forecast can help to show if you will run out of money or alternatively give confidence to people such as banks and investors that you will be successful.

-A Model.
+Model.

 A Model is an integrated tool that allows you to do ‘what if’ scenarios and forward planning.
 It is similar to forecasting but it is more integrated.
 You may choose to prepare a model if you are spending a lot of money on capital intensive investment such as plant, equipment or buildings and you want to see how it will pan out – you model it over its life cycle.
 A model is a way to look at the business in the future.
 You can say “if interest rates go up or down what will be the impact on the business”.
 This enables you to learn what the big variables will be on the business and you can see the impact on the business of any change in those.
 If you are taking on a new operation you can model what the costs will be and work out how to plan the costs in.